Supervisor

 Recent Publications

+2025 (forthcoming).
 “The Pauline Imprint on Ignatius of Antioch’s Use of ‘Flesh’ and ‘Spirit.’”
-Forthcoming in Journal of Theological Studies.
+Journal of Theological Studies.

+2025.
 “Jesus in the Fourfold Gospel.”
-Co-authored with Nathan Eubank, in The New Cambridge Companion to Jesus, ed.
+Co-authored with Nathan Eubank; Pages 44–57 in The New Cambridge Companion to Jesus, ed.
 Markus Bockmuehl.
-Cambridge/New York: CUP, 2024.
+Cambridge; New York: Cambridge University Press.
+Link.